-The Station Long Term Charge is payable at all regulated railway stations in Great Britain (both those managed by RUs and those managed directly by us).
+The Station Long Term Charge is payable at all regulated railway stations in Great Britain (both those managed by RUs - i.e. operator run - and those managed directly by Network Rail).
 The charge enables us to recover the maintenance, renewal and repair (MRR) expenditure associated with all the stations that we own.
-Station charges are generally recovered by the Station Facility Owner (SFO) through a pass on of the long-term charge to operators that use its stations on the basis of usage frequency (or something similar).
-Operators that do not call at stations (e.g. freight operators) do not pay station charges.
+Station charges are generally recovered by the Station Facility Owner (SFO) through a pass on of the long term charge to operators that use its stations on the